 Ron Aldridge was elected to the Board of Directors of Woodmen of the World/Omaha Woodmen Life Insurance Society, effective June 1, 2013.

 Prior to his election to the Board, Aldridge served on the National Fraternal Committee, the Legislative Committee and as Chairman of the Treasurer's Report Committee.
-He is a charter member of Lodge 1450 in Jackson, MS, having served as Vice President, and has also served as a Trustee of Lodge 2 in Madison, MS. He has held the Mississippi State Jurisdictional offices of President, Secretary, Treasurer, and Escort; and served as Chairman of the following Jurisdictional Committees: Legislative, Resolutions, Mileage and Per Diem, and Credentials.
+He is a charter member of Chapter 1450 in Jackson, MS, having served as Vice President, and has also served as a Trustee of Chapter 2 in Madison, MS. He has held the Mississippi State Jurisdictional offices of President, Secretary, Treasurer, and Escort; and served as Chairman of the following Jurisdictional Committees: Legislative, Resolutions, Mileage and Per Diem, and Credentials.

 Aldridge received his Business Administration degree, with a major in Accounting, from the University of Mississippi in 1972, and graduated from the University of Mississippi Law School with his Juris Doctor degree in 1975.

 He then served from 1975-77 in the United States Army, in the Mississippi Army National Guard from 1978-79 and in the U.S. Army Reserve from 1979-97, retiring as a Major in the Army Corps of Engineers.

 Aldridge has been an Attorney-at-Law in Aldridge Law Office since 1977; served as the Mississippi State Director of the National Federation of Independent Business, representing 3,500 small business owners, from 1989-92 and from 1998-present; is Executive Vice President & General Counsel of the Mississippi Beverage Association since 1992; is a lobbyist for the Mississippi Automatic Merchandising Association; and is a tree farmer.